benlumley/CombodoPayumStripe/README.md

+# What's different in this (benlumley) fork

+2 things:
+- Subscriptions
+- I needed compat with php7.1; i believe it'll also be 7.0 as well.

+If you need either of those, this fork might be what you need.

 # Payum gateway : Combodo/StripeV3

 This is an **unofficial** & :construction: Beta :construction: Payum gateway providing a stripe integration compatible with the [Strong